wasmerio/wasmer/lib/engine-object-file/README.md

         // We have now finished the memory buffer book keeping and we have a valid Module.

-        // In this example we're passing some JavaScript source code as a command line argumnet
+        // In this example we're passing some JavaScript source code as a command line argument
         // to a WASI module that can evaluate JavaScript. wasi_config_t* wasi_config = wasi_config_new("constant_value_here");
         const char* js_string = "function greet(name) { return JSON.stringify('Hello, ' + name); }; print(greet('World'));";